 Not only does music create a vibrant, relaxing, and positive atmosphere for your customers, but using legally licensed music for businesses can improve your customers’ opinion of your ethics.
 The music industry tightly controls rights to songs, so artists are paid royalties consistently for their music when it is used.

-If you want to legally use music in your business, working with a commercial music streaming service can help you get access to a wide range of music, which has been licensed specifically for use in retail or restaurant spaces.
+If you want to legally use music in your business, working with a commercial music for business streaming service can help you get access to a wide range of music, which has been licensed specifically for use in retail or restaurant spaces.

 Many of these streaming services work with hardware companies, so you can purchase a sound system specific to the music player, which will greatly improve the sound quality in your store.